Opening Range Breakout (ORB) Strategy - Rules, Settings & Trade Examples

 ORB Downsides

 The ORB rules are quite simple, but to really get the most of it, knowing when to deploy the trade setup is key.
+Or you can get whipped with false breakouts.

 Let me digress slightly and tell you a little story about Toby Crabel… the ORB OG.